"Downsizer" Contributions to Superannuation

 - The property must be located in Australia and cannot be a houseboat, caravan or other mobile home.

 - The property must have been owned by the individual, or their spouse, for 10 or more years just prior to disposal - based on the date of settlement of purchase and date of settlement of sale.
-This means the property is not required to be owned by both members of a couple making a contribution.
+This means the property is not required to be owned by both members of a couple making contributions.

 - The property must qualify for the main residence capital gains tax (CGT) exemption, in whole or part.
 It does not need to be a current home, and it could be an individual's former home which has been used as an investment property, or left vacant.
 As long as a property is eligible for at least a partial main residence CGT exemption, this property is able to satisfy this condition - but this may present a problem for expatriates returning to Australia given recent legislation.

 - There is no requirement to actually downsize or purchase another home.

 - Deductibility - a downsizing contribution cannot be claimed as a deduction.

 There are some clear situations where this flexibility will be advantageous but we strongly recommend professional advice with respect to eligibility and also the impact on any pensions being received or pending.